stgm/scientific-programming-1/30 Movement/20 Basejump/30 Basejump.md

 $$F = \xi v^2$$, met $$ \xi = 0.24$$

-Although air resitance is dependant on the surface and mass of the object and the density of the air, we'll only be examining the effect of speed in this assignment.
-The friction menas that there exists a speed in which gravity and air friction keep eachoter in balance.
+Although air resistance is dependant on the surface and mass of the object and the density of the air, we'll only be examining the effect of speed in this assignment.
+The friction means that there exists a speed in which gravity and air friction keep each other in balance.
 The maximum speed a parachutist can achieve is about 196 km/h and is called [terminal velocity](https://en.wikipedia.org/wiki/Terminal_velocity).

 ![](Freefall.png)